£17 Find Cheap Flights from Leeds to Ireland

 The average price of all round-trip flights from Leeds to Ireland clicked on KAYAK for each day over the last 12 months.

 When flying from Leeds to Ireland, you should consider leaving on a Tuesday and avoid Fridays if you are looking for the best rates.
-For your return to Leeds, you’ll find the best rates on Tuesdays and the most expensive ones on Sundays.
+For your return to Leeds, you’ll find the best rates on Tuesdays and the most expensive ones on Saturdays.

 How far in advance should I book a flight from Leeds to Ireland?